cardano-foundation/cardano-graphql/README.md

 The [schema](src/schema.graphql) is defined in native `.graphql`, and used to generate [packages](generated_packages/README.md) for internal and client-side static typing.
-[Apollo Server](https://www.apollographql.com/docs/apollo-server/) exposes the NodeJS execution engine over a HTTP endpoint.
+[Apollo Server](https://www.apollographql.com/docs/apollo-server/) exposes the NodeJS execution engine over a HTTP endpoint, and includes support for open source metrics via Prometheus, and operation whitelisting.

 A [CLI](./cli/README.md) aims to streamline the setup and deployment process.